StatesTitle/ds-blog/pytest_for_data_scientists/pytest_for_data_scientists.md

 2. We define our test function the same way as before
 3. Command line arguments can be passed into `ipytest.run` as a string

 There are a couple advantages to utilizing `pytest` when developing test functions in a Jupyter notebook.
-The first advantage is that when the test fails, pytest provides a detailed diff that allows us to precisely pinpoint why the test failed.
+One advantage is that when the test fails, pytest provides a detailed diff that allows us to precisely pinpoint why the test failed.
 This is shown in the following:

 ![Running a failing test in a notebook shows a diff](resources/run_failing_test_with_ipytest.png)

 1. We’ve changed the expected output of the test so that the test fails
 2. The diff provided by `pytest` allows us to pinpoint exactly where the test failed

-A second advantage of utilizing `pytest` in a Jupyter notebook is that it allows us to easily transition from a notebook to tests stored in a “.py” file once our project grows beyond the scope of a single Jupyter notebook.
+Another advantage of utilizing `pytest` in a Jupyter notebook is that it allows us to easily transition from a notebook to tests stored in a “.py” file once our project grows beyond the scope of a single Jupyter notebook.
+We'll touch more on this shortly.

-We’ll talk about how we can handle a project that grows beyond a `Jupyter` notebook in a sec but first, a quick word of warning; one thing to be careful about with `ipytest` is renaming test functions during development.
+One thing to be careful about with `ipytest` is renaming test functions during development.
 When a test function is defined and then subsequently renamed, the first definition still exists in the runtime of the notebook and will be called when `ipytest.run` is invoked.
 This can cause confusing behavior where modifying test code doesn’t seem to make any difference when running the tests.

 Now, time to talk about every data scientist's favorite topic...
 ## Moving beyond a notebook